mrjohannchang/dotfiles/README.md

       - For permissions to the `.ssh` folder and the `authorized_keys` file, what matters are Windows ACL permissions, not simple *nix permissions.
 Set the ACL so that the respective Windows account is the owner of the folder and the file and is the only account that has a write access to them.
 The account that runs *OpenSSH SSH Server* service (typically `SYSTEM` or `sshd`) needs to have read access to the file.

          - Though, with the default Win32-OpenSSH configuration there is an exception set in `sshd_config` for accounts in `Administrators` group.
-For these, the server uses a different location for the authorized keys file: `%ALLUSERSPROFILE%\ssh\administrators_authorized_keys` (i.e. typically `C:\ProgramData\ssh\administrators_authorized_keys`).
+For these, the server uses a different location for the authorized keys file: `%ALLUSERSPROFILE%\ssh\administrators_authorized_keys` (For example: typically `C:\ProgramData\ssh\administrators_authorized_keys`).

    4. Default SSH Shell